DCS-Skunkworks/DCSFlightpanels-Profiles/README.md

 P-51-D - by pdmarsh

-Put these files in a Folder you can find and open in DCS-Flightpanels :)
+Put these files in a Folder and open it in DCS-Flightpanels.

 Before use, open the files with a text editor and change PanelInstanceID= to your IDs